zeyadwaheed/HandWritten-Recognition/README.md

 thoughtfully organized into distinct sets, each serving a crucial role in the training, testing, and validation of our CRNN model.
-This effort is not just an exploration of deep learning’s capabilities but also a testament to the potential of harnessing advanced technology to bridge the gap between the analog and digital realms of handwritten text recognition
+This effort is not just an exploration of deep learning’s capabilities but also a testament to the potential of harnessing advanced technology to bridge the gap between the analog and digital realms of handwritten text recognition.

+# All the Details inside the report